esheldon/desdb/README.md

 For database queries, you need to install the oracle libraries and the cx_Oracle python library.
-For linux you can download and install the default versions if you want, or use the bundles listed below.
-However, the official version of cx_Oracle for OSX is broken on recent versions of the operating system.
+For linux you can download and install the default versions.

+The version of cx_Oracle for OSX is broken on recent versions of the operating system.
 Thus we have bundled a patched version in the macosx files below.
 Choose the one for your architecture.
+Every update to the operating system over the last couple of years has broken this module, so any feedback you can give is very welcome, especially if you can work out a general strategy for compile flags on all versions of the OS

     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-linux-x86-64-v2.tar.gz
     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-macosx-x86-64-v2.tar.gz